 The inhabitants are a blend of various peoples of the Indian Ocean littoral.
 African, Malagasy, and Arabic features are clearly evident.
 Maritime commerce before entry of Europeans into the Indian Ocean brought Comorians into contact with peoples from southern Africa to southeast Asia.
 Since the end of the fifteenth century European influence has also impacted Comorian life.

 The Comorians practice a form of marriage that is an adaptation to their involvement in the ancient maritime trade of the Indian Ocean.
 The preferred form of marriage is matrilocal polygyny.
 This is a rare combination and, at one time, was thought by social scientists to be impossible.
-It entails a man having more than one wife and living in the homes of the wives.
+It entails a husband having more than one wife and living in the homes of his wives.
 Their homes are separate residences sometimes in different towns, islands, or even countries.
 Married life is made possible by the husband visiting his wives and he is expected to spend equal time in each household.
 He is also expected to treat the wives equally well.
-For details about this interesting form of marriage and its impact upon the relationships between males and females, see Marriage in Domoni (Ottenheimer 1985, Waveland Press), a book with a detailed description of married life in an ancient trading port on the island of Nzwani (Anjouan).
+For details about this unusual form of marriage and its impact upon the relationships between males and females, see Marriage in Domoni (Ottenheimer 1985, Waveland Press), a book with a detailed description of married life in the ancient port of Domoni, Anjouan.

 A bride in Domoni.